- Student AffairsStudent Affairs

-- Rooms will be available beginning at the opening of the college in September.
-During the Winter Recess, college residences may be closed and may not be occupied.
-Students wishing to stay on campus during this time are encouraged to consult with the Office of Residential Life about what, if any, on campus options may be available.
+- Rooms will be available beginning at the opening of the College in September.
+During the Winter Recess, College residences may be closed and may not be occupied.
+Students wishing to stay on campus during Winter Recess are encouraged to consult with the Office of Residential Life about what, if any, on-campus options may be available.
 If no campus options are available, students must make their own arrangements.

 - Students are allowed to invite guests to campus.
 Guests are limited to a stay of three nights, providing that the rights of others are not infringed upon.
 This means that you must clear your guest’s stay with your roommate.
 Guests who drive to campus should also register their vehicles with Amherst College Police Department.

-- Students who wish to change rooms must notify the administrative assistant for Residential Life in the Office of Student Affairs.
+- Students who wish to change rooms must notify the administrative assistant in the Office of Residential Life.

-- The occupants of each room will be held accountable for missing or damaged furniture, for the fabric of the room and for any college property found in the room if it was moved into a room without permission.
-A charge will be assessed to the occupants of a room for each item of misappropriated college property.
+- The occupants of each room will be held accountable for missing or damaged furniture, for the fabric of the room and for any College property found in the room if it was moved into a room without permission.
+A charge will be assessed to the occupants of a room for each item of misappropriated College property.
 In the event that common-area furniture is moved and left outside a student residence, a $50-per-item moving charge, plus the cost of repairing any damage to the furniture, will be assessed to the residence.
 Students are asked to review Room Condition Inventories when moving in and are held accountable for leaving rooms in the stated condition when moving out.
 If there are any discrepancies between inventories and actual room conditions, they should be reported to the Resident Counselor, who then will notify the Dorm Damage office.
 Otherwise, each student should sign the form, keep one copy for his or her own records and return the other copies either to the RC or directly to Facilities.
 In addition, discharged fire extinguishers and items damaged in or missing from the lounges or common areas will be charged to the residents of the floor or residence as appropriate.
-Students are responsible for the college furniture and for restoring the room to its original condition.
-Removed furniture must be stored in accordance with the college storage policies and returned to the room before the student moves out.
-Failure to return any college furniture will result in a fine per item.
-Because moving charges and furniture replacement charges can be expensive, students should restore college furniture to their rooms if they wish to avoid these charges.
+Students are responsible for the College furniture and for restoring the room to its original condition.
+Removed furniture must be stored in accordance with College storage policies and returned to the room before the student moves out.
+Failure to return any College furniture will result in a fine per item.
+Because moving charges and furniture replacement charges can be expensive, students should restore College furniture to their rooms if they wish to avoid these charges.
 Students who do not leave their rooms in neat condition will be charged.
-A neat room consists of no trash, recycling, cinder blocks or non-college furniture.

 - The person directly responsible for the damage to a common area will be expected to acknowledge responsibility in order to avoid having some or all occupants of the building charged proportionately for repairs of such damage.
 In case of negligent or intentional damage, the person(s) responsible may be fined by the dean and subject to other disciplinary actions and also made to pay restitution.
 Students will also be held accountable for damage caused by their guests.

-- Students who wish to receive more information about items on their bills should telephone the Office of the Comptroller at (413) 542–2101.
+- Students who wish to receive more information about items on their bills should telephone the Office of the Controller at (413) 542–2101.
 Students wishing to appeal damage assessments or fines should do so within seven days of billing and state their reasons for appeal in writing.
-Since such charges involve the Amherst College Police Department, the Facilities Department, the Comptroller’s Office and the Office of Student Affairs, students (and parents) can save multiple phone calls by putting their cases in writing and sending the correspondence to Box 2271, c/o Student Damage, Amherst College, Amherst, MA 01002-5000, or e-mail firstname.lastname@example.org.
+Since such charges involve the Amherst College Police Department, Facilities Department, Controller’s Office and Office of Student Affairs, students (and parents) can save multiple phone calls by putting their cases in writing and sending the correspondence to Box 2271, c/o Student Damage, Amherst College, Amherst, MA 01002-5000, or emailing email@example.com.
 That office will send copies of appeals to other campus offices and departments involved in the assessment(s).
 The process takes time, and instant responses are not possible.

-- First-year students, sophomores and juniors are required to vacate their rooms at 5 p.m. on the day after spring-semester examinations end.
-Graduating seniors may stay until 5 p.m. on the day of Commencement but may be asked to move from their rooms to consolidate area and make room available for parents and families during Commencement week.
+- First-year students, sophomores and juniors are required to vacate their rooms by 5 p.m. on the day after spring-semester examinations end.
+Graduating seniors may stay until 5 p.m. on the day of Commencement but may be asked to move from their rooms to consolidate area and make rooms available for parents and families during Commencement week.

 - Commencement and Reunion workers and other students authorized by the Office of Student Affairs to remain on campus will be relocated—they will not remain in the rooms they occupied during the spring semester.
-Questions about housing during Commencement week should be directed to Maryann Wood in the Office of Public Affairs in 306 Converse Hall; call (413) 542–2322.
+Questions about housing during Commencement week should be directed to Paula Mieczkowski in the Office of Communications at (413) 542–8269.